-The ICAD Task Force recommends that ONC work with other federal actors and standards development organizations to prioritize and develop administrative standards that are designed for patients' digital access and engagement.
+The Task Force recommends that ONC work with other Federal actors and standards development organizations to prioritize and develop administrative standards that are designed for patients' bi-directional digital data exchange.
 Even "workhorse" administrative standards like eligibility, claiming, and electronic EOB/remittance that are traditionally considered provider-to-payer should allow access through the same API frameworks already supporting API access.
 Converged clinical and administrative workflows, including prior authorization, should be designed to support API access and patient engagement as a matter of course.
 As an example, benefits information provided to the provider via eligibility transactions should also be available to the patient via APIs; the content and status of claiming/remittance should be available to the process through the current EOB API, but throughout the process of claiming and adjudication.
 As another example, the patient should have the ability to bi-directionally share health data (including patient generated data) with providers and other third parties from their applications of choice without special effort.

-Recommendation 8: Create Standardized Member ID
+Recommendation 8: Adopt a Member ID Card Standard

-The ICAD Task Force recommends that ONC work with CMS (for Medicare, Medicaid, Medicare Advantage and MADPs), OPM/FEBP and DOD/Tricare) to create and incorporate standards for member ID cards (following on INCITS 284-2011; reaffirmed as INCITS 284-2011 (R2016)).
+The Task Force recommends that ONC work with CMS (for Medicare, Medicaid, Medicare Advantage and MADPs), OPM/FEBP, and DOD/Tricare to adopt a standard for member ID cards (following on INCITS 284-2011; reaffirmed as INCITS 284-2011 [R2016]).
 Alternatively, a virtual ID card could be permissible provided it complies with the INCITS ID card capability requirements and HIPAA privacy/security requirements.
-Standard IDs would reduce burden by supporting patient access, clinical and administrative automation, and transparency between member/patient, provider, and plan.
+Standard ID cards would reduce burden by supporting patient access, clinical and administrative automation, and transparency between member/patient, provider, and plan.
 Member ID should be sufficient, along with HIPAA-appropriate levels of assurance, to reference patient-specific plan and product requirements like drug formularies and prior authorization.